-Although the site is included within an existing recreation reserve it has historically been used for custodial and/or staff housing purposes.
-Consequently, public access to this site has been on a restricted basis, with the result being that it has been divorced from the range of recreation and open space opportunities and facilities generally available to users of Delaney Park.
+Although the sites are included within existing recreation reserves they have historically been used for custodial and/or staff housing purposes.
+Consequently, public access to these sites has been on a restricted basis, with the result being that they have been divorced from the range of recreation and open space opportunities and facilities generally available to users of Te Whiti Park.

 In addition, reserve management practices have evolved to the point where maintenance operations that had formerly been carried out by on-site custodians employed by the Council are now either delivered by in-house operational teams or contracted out.
-Such changes in practice have meant the need for on-site provision of custodial housing is no longer required, as evidenced by the fact that the existing dwellings on the subject site has been rented out to private tenants for some time.
+Such changes in practice have meant the need for on-site provision of custodial housing is no longer required, as evidenced by the fact that the existing dwellings on the subject sites have been rented out to private tenants for some time.

-Consequently, it is considered that re-zoning this site for residential purposes will not affect the ongoing care of Delaney Park, nor will it affect the public use and enjoyment of the area.
+Consequently, it is considered that re-zoning these sites for residential purposes will not affect the ongoing care of Te Whiti Park, nor will it affect the public use and enjoyment of the area.